 Jazz, the dance, is as experimental, free form and fluid as jazz, the music.
 It's fusion, it's inventive, it's exuberant.
 And, like the music, jazz dance is a uniquely American art form with influences from everywhere.
 The smooth and syncopated moves of jazz are always all about the performance.

-Jazz came out of Africa -- an inadvertent import to American with the slave trade.
+Jazz originated in New Orleans in the 19th century, with some of its earliest foundations believed to have come from the music of Europe and West Africa -- an inadvertent import to American with the slave trade.
 The African people were steeped in rich somatic cultures in which dance was a sacred and a celebratory tradition.
 In America, African dance was woven through religious ceremony and social assemblies and served to preserve the sense of identity and personal history.
 From the 1600s on, casual and intentional performances of the explosive, sensuous, grounded and rhythmic dances captured public imagination.
 It wasn't long before traveling minstrels copied the choreography, incorporating the cultural artifact into dismissive, humorous shows.
 But African dance defied racism -- it was too seductive and compelling to disparage and discard.
 Instead, the styles migrated to vaudeville, and then Broadway, along the way inspiring tap and transforming ballet and early modern dance developments.

 All That Style